raimon49/pip-licenses/README.md

 #### Deprecated options

-The following options are deprecated in version 2.0.0.
+The following options will be deprecated in version 2.0.0.
 Please migrate to `--format` option.

 * `--format-markdown`
 * `--format-rst`